yozhgoor/cargo-temp/README.md

 Quickly create disposable Rust project with pre-installed dependencies.

-Ever wanted to test a new crate, an idea or debug a concept, like with the [rust-playground][rust-playground] but on your system? `cargo-temp` lets you create a fully functional Rust project in a temporary directory.
+Ever wanted to test a new crate, an idea or debug a concept, like in the [rust-playground][rust-playground] but on your system? `cargo-temp` lets you create a fully functional Rust project in a temporary directory.